 Cyber Schools Programme

-Details of the Government-funded cyber security skills programme for 14 to 18 year olds.
+Details of a Government-funded cyber security skills programme for 14 to 18 year olds.

 With the UK economy becoming increasingly digital, cyber security is central to national security and continues to play an important role in ensuring the UK is a safe place to do business.
 There is a critical need to increase the availability of cyber security skills, so the Department for Culture, Media and Sport (DCMS) is investing up to £20 million in an ambitious Cyber Schools Programme.